 Blogs take valuable time to write, so they shouldn't be guided by whim, but instead by what your audience wants to read about.
 Too often, small businesses write blogs that no one ends up reading.
 After they're shared on social media (note: to mostly the business' pre-existing customers), they simply fade into the vast corners of the internet.

 What are your prospective customers (who perhaps have never even heard of you) searching for on Google?
 What information will help people decide to buy from or hire your business?
-Those questions are at the heart of search engine optimization (SEO).
+Those questions are at the heart of search engine optimization (SEO) and content marketing.
 If you can optimize your blogs for search engines, they can attract page visitors long after they've been published.

 #3 — Not building a strong brand

 Branding is about establishing your company's character.
 This includes your brand voice, tone, company culture, values, mission, and reputation.
 These elements build trust and resonance with your audience, and a strong brand will make people more likely to do business with you.

 One of the most important things that small businesses forget to do is manage their customer reviews.
 Responding to each and every review — whether positive or negative — helps to negate bad reviews, showcases your customer service, and increases your trustworthiness.